QIWI-API/qiwi-wallet-personal-docs/_payment_history_en.html.md

 ## Payment receipt {#payment_receipt}

-The request returns electronic receipt for a certain transaction in PDF/JPEG format, either as binary file or via e-mail to specified address.
+Returns electronic receipt for a certain transaction in PDF/JPEG format, either as binary file or via e-mail to specified address.

 ### Receipt file {#receipt_file}